mdavids/rfc/content/draft-davids-forsalereg-16.md

 processors **SHOULD** present the target URI to users and require explicit confirmation before navigation.
 This allows users to inspect the destination before proceeding.

+There is also a risk that this method will be abused as a marketing tool, or to lure individuals into visiting certain sites or making contact by other means, without there being any intention to actually sell the domain name.

 Domain holders may advertise artificially low prices and processors that present "fval=" data to users **SHOULD** display appropriate disclaimers (e.g., "Price